Secret of the Wings: Release

-The film was given a limited theatre release in the United States between August 31, 2012, and September 13, 2012.
+The film was given a limited theatrical release in the United States between August 31, 2012, and September 13, 2012.
 It was released on DVD and Blu-ray on October 23, 2012.
 It was the first film in the Disney Fairies franchise that was released in 3D.
 The Blu-ray, Blu-ray 3D, DVD releases also include the short film Pixie Hollow Games as a "Bonus Adventure".

-The film was released theatrically in many countries and grossed $51,507,647 worldwide.
+The film was released theatrically in many countries and grossed $67,084,376 worldwide.

 Reception

 Peter Bradshaw of The Guardian rated it 2/5 stars and called it "machine-tooled for the tweenie sleepover market".
 Mark Adams of Screen Daily suggested that young children may enjoy it though they are unlikely to be impressed.

 Review aggregation website Rotten Tomatoes surveyed 21 reviews of the film and found 62% of them to be positive, with an average rating of 5.4/10.